ANGULAR

 Format a date correctly using the date pipe

-Create your own pipe to display a default value if no value exists
+Create your own pipe to display a default value when no value exists

 Topics covered